Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Nonclumpiness of Periodic Firing Patterns

 \section{Nonclumpiness of Periodic Firing Patterns}

 We consider parallel chip-firing game $\s$ on undirected graph $G$.
 The \emph{periodic firing pattern} (PFP) of a vertex $v \in \V$ is the binary string

 where $t_0$ is the smallest natural number such that $\pos{t_0}$ is periodic\footnote{The reason we introduce PFPs instead of continuing to reason with firing sequences is because a PFP is aware of the period of the game it occurs in.
-For instance, the PFPs 01 and 0101 result in the same periodic firing sequence, but while latter might occur in the same game as the PFP 0011, the former cannot.}.
+For instance, the PFPs 01 and 0101 result in the same periodic firing sequence, but while the latter, which has period 4, might occur in the same game as the PFP 0011, the former, which has period 2, cannot.}.
 We write the PFP of $v$ as $\pfp{v}$.
 For simplicity, we assume here that $t_0 = 0$ and index PFPs modulo $\period$.

-Let $\pfps$ be the set of all PFPs occurring in $\s$.
-Call a PFP with both consecutive 0s and consecutive 1s \emph{clumpy}, and let $\cpfps$ be the set of all clumpy PFPs occurring in $\s$.
+Let $\pfps$ be the set of all PFPs that are compatible with $\s$, which means they have the same number of 0s and 1s as a PFP that occurs in $\s$.
+Call a PFP with both consecutive 0s and consecutive 1s \emph{clumpy}, and let $\cpfps$ be the set of clumpy PFPs that are compatible with $\s$.
 (Recall that the $\period$\xth and 0\xth entries of a PFP are the same, so, for example, 011010 is clumpy.)
 It is known that, given almost any\footnote{The given construction requires that the PFP not be decomposable to a repeated substring.
 Using Theorem~\ref{natMotors}, one can expand the construction to any nonclumpy PFP other than those that are 01 or 10 repeated more than once.
 These PFPs turn out to be impossible, though the corresponding firing sequences are possible in games of period 2.} nonclumpy PFP, one can construct a parallel chip-firing game on a simple cycle in which every vertex has that PFP shifted by some number of steps~\cite{cycle}.
 We prove here that clumpy PFPs cannot occur in any parallel chip-firing game.